Amber Case: we need calm technology!

 Instead of calming us, technology constantly interrupts us, says Amber Case.
 The Harvard researcher is an advocate of "calm technology" – devices and aids which work discreetly in the background to simplify our daily lives.
-Case demonstrates what this might look like below – and at the GDI International Retail Summit.
+Case demonstrates what this might look like below.

 One reason for our constant distraction is the design of mobile devices, which are still conceived of as though we will sit in front of them in the same way that we did with desktop computers, giving them our complete attention.
 This is stressful for many people, because they aren't able to complete other tasks at the same time.

 In order to reduce stress factors when dealing with technology, Case establishes eight principles for the development of calm technology: